AWegnerGitHub/awegnergithub.github.io-content/2019_05_14_software_testing_masterclass.md

 my job better.
 The [Software Testing Masterclass (2019) - From Novice to Expert][courselink] caught my eye during one of Udemy's many sales.
 This course is only five hours long so I figured it'd be a quick overview (and I'd be able to skip of the 'novice') part of the course.
 It was created by Ozan İlhan.
-Their Udemy biograph says they have been a professional software tester for the last 10 years.
+Their Udemy biography says they have been a professional software tester for the last 10 years.

 ## Course